Brett-Kennedy/DatasetTester/README.md

 This compares the accuracy of the created decision tree and kNN classifiers on the collected datasets.

-An example notebook provides further examples.
+An example notebook and example .py file (TestMultiprocessing.py) provide further examples.

 ## Methods